126.96.36.199 Austudy & impact of previous study

 The following periods of study can be disregarded in assessing whether a recipient has exceeded the allowable time for tertiary study at a particular level.
 Time spent studying in a:

-- TAFE course, whether it was completed or not, if the normal length of the course is one year or less,
+- VET or TAFE courses, whether the course was completed or not, if the normal length of the course is one year or less

 - course at a foreign institution, or